neondatabase/website/content/docs/guides/neon-features.md

 </DetailIconCards>

-### Project sharing
+### Project collaboration

-Share your Neon project with anyone.
+Invite others to collaborate on your Neon project.

 <DetailIconCards>

-<a href="/docs/guides/project-sharing-guide" description="Give other users access to your project from the Neon Console, API, and CLI" icon="respond-arrow">Share your Neon project with others</a>
+<a href="/docs/guides/project-collaboration-guide" description="Give other users access to your project from the Neon Console, API, and CLI" icon="respond-arrow">Collaborate on your Neon project</a>

 </DetailIconCards>